Tanzania Safari Cost

 Time of the Year

-Every year, the weather in Tanzania is almost predictable due to the simple segregation of two seasons: the dry and the wet.
+Every year, the Weather In Tanzania is almost predictable due to the simple segregation of two seasons: the dry and the wet.
 The dry season runs from June to October.
 This is the best time to go on a safari in Tanzania because it's warm and bright, there's less rain, and animals are easier to find.
 Safaris are more expensive in the dry season since many people visit.
 The wet season goes from November to May, with November and December considered dry months.
 Aside from November and December, which have light and heavy rainfall, tropical floods can impede safari routes and reduce wildlife excursion demand.

 Wet season safaris are cheaper than dry season ones.